 FOUR ESSENTIALS TO IMPLEMENTING A PLUG-AND-PLAY SUPPLY CHAIN

 As companies work to bring order and efficiency to their far-flung, global supply chains, a growing number are turning to a plug-and-play operating model for solutions.
-The plug-and-play model involves creating a supply chain that consists of a core platform augmented by standardised plug-ins tailored to unique segment or market needs.
+The plug-and-play model involves creating a supply chain that consists of a core platform augmented by standardized plug-ins tailored to unique segment or market needs.

 But there is a bigger agenda in play as well.
 Leading firms see the plug-and-play supply chain as an engine not just for efficiency – but for growth.
-At the heart of this new supply chain strategy is the concept of standardising for excellence.
+At the heart of this new supply chain strategy is the concept of standardizing for excellence.

 That said, here are four essentials that are key to implementing a plug-and-play supply chain.

 1. Secure C-Level Buy-In and Support